 And although his life has changed drastically, his newfound popularity stateside has allowed James to become a very needed figure within the Asian American music industry.

 “I feel lucky to be who I am writing music at a time like this,” he says.

 Asian representation in the music industry is still scarce, however, the recent exposure of Asian talents in the cinematic industry has still had an effect on the artists’ career.

 “Growing up I remember feeling pretty out of place.
-There were a few Asian Americans that were iconic, like Bruce Lee and Jackie Chan, but they seemed so out-of-reach.
-With more Asian Americans active throughout the industry, it definitely suggests a more hopeful landscape,” he tells us.
+There were a few Asian that were iconic, like Bruce Lee and Jackie Chan, but they seemed so out-of-reach.
+With more Asians active throughout the industry, it definitely suggests a more hopeful landscape,” he tells us.

 Despite the rollercoasters life has put him through, James remains positive and looks forward to where his career will take him next.